MayurTA/VSD-IAT_workshop/README.md

 ### LAB
 OBJECTIVE : To perform simulatation and characterization of an inverter and plug it into the _picorv32_.

-Instead of designing the invereter from scratch, we git clone the folder contatning a pre-designed inverter and work with it.
+Instead of designing the inverter from scratch, we git clone the folder containing a pre-designed inverter and work with it.
 The link to be cloned from was already given in the workshop.
 We first go to the openLANE_flow(openlane) directory and clone the inverter there as follows,
 ```
 git clone https://github.com/nickson-jose/vsdstdcelldesign.git
 ```